aws-samples/eks-workshop-v2/docs/automated_tests.md

 The framework will automatically look in the `tests` directory for a file called `hook-${hook-name}.sh`, and will execute it before and after the `bash` snippet.
 The only argument passed is `before` or `after` to provide context which it is getting called.

-Here is an example implementation of a hook file that checks `/tmp/my-file` doesn't exist when the test starts and was created after the `bash` snippet in the Markdown is completed.
+Here is an example implementation of a hook file `hook-example.sh` that checks `/tmp/my-file` doesn't exist when the test starts and was created after the `bash` snippet in the Markdown is completed.

 ```
 set -Eeuo pipefail